-- wages not directly required for the installation and commissioning of funded capital equipment - product certifications, testing and accreditation - creation of inventory or stock - non-recurring engineering costs unless directly related to commissioning of the funded capital equipment - standalone tooling such as fixtures, jigs, moulds, dies - research and product development costs, prototyping, first article testing and batch trials - research not directly supporting eligible activities - costs associated with product marketing, networking and attendance at trade shows - software development, including cyber security enhancements - activities, equipment or supplies that are already being supported through other sources - costs incurred prior to us notifying you that the application has been successful - any in-kind contributions - financing costs, including interest - capital expenditure for the purchase of assets such as office furniture and equipment, motor vehicles, computers, printers or photocopiers - costs involved in the purchase or upgrade/hire of software (including user licences) and ICT hardware, with the exception of technical software directly related to funded capital equipment - secure facilities or installation of secure communication networks - costs for developing and applying international trade controls for activities conducted in Australia such as International Traffic in Arms Regulations (ITAR) - costs such as rental, renovations and utilities - capital expenditure for construction, renovation, refurbishment or extension of facilities such as buildings and laboratories not directly required for the installation and commissioning of funded capital equipment - non-project-related staff training and development costs - insurance costs (the participants must effect and maintain adequate insurance or similar coverage for any liability arising as a result of its participation in funded activities) - costs related to obtaining resources used on the project, job advertising and recruiting, and contract negotiations - depreciation of plant and equipment - maintenance costs
+- product certifications and product testing/accreditations - creation of inventory or stock - non-recurring engineering costs unless directly related to commissioning of the funded capital equipment - standalone tooling such as fixtures, jigs, moulds, dies - research and product development costs, prototyping, first article testing and batch trials - research not directly supporting eligible activities - costs associated with product marketing, networking and attendance at trade shows - software development, including cyber security enhancements - activities, equipment or supplies that are already being supported through other sources - costs incurred prior to us notifying you that the application has been successful - any in-kind contributions - financing costs, including interest - capital expenditure for the purchase of assets such as office furniture and equipment, motor vehicles, computers, printers or photocopiers. - costs involved in the purchase or upgrade/hire of software (including user licences) and ICT hardware, with the exception of technical software directly related to funded capital equipment - costs associated with maintaining existing licences and costs associated with software licences which extend beyond the duration of the eligible activity unless it is the minimum duration available - costs associated with security clearances, there is a separate grant stream available for these types of costs - secure facilities or installation of secure communication networks, there is a separate grant stream available for these types of costs - costs such as rental, renovations and utilities - capital expenditure for construction, renovation, refurbishment or extension of facilities such as buildings and laboratories not directly required for the installation and commissioning of funded capital equipment - staff training and development costs not related to funded capital equipment, there is a separate grant stream available for these types of costs - insurance costs (the participants must effect and maintain adequate insurance or similar coverage for any liability arising as a result of its participation in funded activities)

-- costs of purchasing, leasing, depreciation of, or development of land - infrastructure development costs, including development of road, rail, port or fuel delivery networks beyond the manufacturing site - site preparation activities which are not directly related to, or for, the main purpose of transitioning to higher value and/or niche manufacturing - opportunity costs relating to any production losses due to allocating resources to the agreed grant project - costs of manufacturing production inputs not relating to commissioning new equipment, including costs for batch trials post-commissioning. - routine operational expenses, including communications, accommodation, office computing facilities, printing and stationery, postage, legal and accounting fees and bank charges - costs related to preparing the grant application, preparing any project reports (except costs of independent audit reports we require) and preparing any project variation requests - travel and overseas costs that exceed 10 per cent of total project costs except where otherwise approved by the Program Delegate.
+- costs related to obtaining resources used on the project, job advertising and recruiting, and contract negotiations - depreciation of plant and equipment - maintenance costs - costs of purchasing, leasing, depreciation of, or development of land - infrastructure development costs, including development of road, rail, port or fuel delivery networks beyond the manufacturing site - site preparation activities which are not directly related to, or for, the main purpose of installing equipment provided by this project - opportunity costs relating to any production losses due to allocating resources to the agreed grant project - costs of manufacturing production inputs not relating to commissioning new equipment, including costs for batch trials post-commissioning - routine operational expenses, including communications, accommodation, office computing facilities, printing and stationery, postage, legal and accounting fees and bank charges - costs related to preparing the grant application, preparing any project reports (except costs of independent audit reports we require) and preparing any project variation requests - travel and overseas costs that exceed 10 per cent of total project costs except where otherwise approved by the Program Delegate.